arobavet/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_AADAdministrativeUnit/readme.md

 ## Description

-This resource configures an Azure AD Administrative Unit.
+This resource configures an Entra ID Administrative Unit.